 After the hot glue is dry, tie the fabric strips around the mason jar and double knot the fabric.
 Leave one end very long to tie around a shepherd’s hook or a tree branch.

-Fill the jar with bird seed and tie to a tree branch or shepherd’s hook and enjoy as the birds visit your new DIY Mason Jar Bird Feeder!
+Fill the jar with the best bird seed for attracting your favorite birds and tie to a tree branch or shepherd’s hook and enjoy as the birds visit your new DIY Mason Jar Bird Feeder!
 Make sure to keep the jar half full so the birds keep coming back.